lakindu2002/pennywhistle-pizza/README.md

 ## Testing

 - Unit/ Integration tests have been implemented using Jest + Superfetch.
-- CI workflow has been set up on GitHub Actions - `./.github/workflows/ci.yml` contain the CI configuration that runs on every push to `main` + on every PR opened to Main.
 - To run the tests, run `npm run test`

 ## Deployment Guidelines